firmwaremodules/Contiki-EOS/README.md

 ### Big Picture

 The future of IoT is now.
 A global network of sensors delivering secured, auditable and permissiond data to a decentralized platform.
-We can take on GAFAM.
+We _can_ take on GAFAM.
 Anything is possible.

-The big picture beings to look like this.
+The big picture begins to look like this.
 On each device, we'd like to have a local lightweight nodeos module running as a Contiki process.
 The local device application firmware communicates to the nodeos module - submitting sensor data, polling for updates, etc.  It sort of sits at the top layer of the network stack.
 The nodeos module creates signed actions, queues then submits transactions to the broader EOS network and its smart contracts.
 The nodeos module also maintains relevant network state such as the peer list and chain state data for forming valid transactions.

 Now, the local nodeos module won't look anything like that which exists today - it is something designed from the ground up for resource constrained IoT.
 It communicates not over HTTP/TCP but over CoAP/UDP and it uses not JSON but a serialized binary representation.
 This means that other nodeos peers must also have such a CoAP/UDP binary endpoint enabled.
 So, a nodeos plugin to support this ecosystem must be developed and deployed and incorporated by a number of EOS nodes fairly close the core, if not the core itself.
 Perhaps the entire network switches away from HTTP/TCP to adopt this IoT-focused architecture.